atomify/atomify/README.md

 **opts.server.url** - Full URL to open instead of http://localhost:port/path

+**opts.server.local** - Use your machine's local hostname (via Node's `os.hostname()`) instead of localhost.
+Ideal for accessing pages from mobile devices on the same LAN.
+Aliased as l.

 **opts.server.lr** - Enables live-reload support by injecting the live-reload script into any HTML pages served.
 Supports the following sub-properties.

  * sync: Use BrowserSync.
 Aliased as s.
 If provided as an object will be used as the [ghostMode](https://github.com/shakyShane/browser-sync/wiki/options#ghostmode) option for BrowserSync.